 It was reconstructed in the late 17th century by the Austrians to serve as a key military stronghold against the Ottoman Empire.
 The French military architect Sebastian Vauban was enrolled and the project was begun.

-It takes time to get to know it because it is multi-layered and multistoried – a masterpiece of medieval military architecture.
-It is fortress which, in the underground, hides kilometers long halls, warehouses and rooms where people used to live under the siege.
+It takes time to get to know it because it is multi-layered and multi-storied – a masterpiece of medieval military architecture.
+It is a fortress which, in the underground, hides kilometers-long halls, warehouses, and rooms where people used to live under the siege.
 These rooms are impressive, even today, because of their air-conditioning system, heating, isolation, illumination, etc. The structure of the fortress also makes The Town Museum, The Gallery of Carpets, artists’ quarter that gives the impression of being Parisian quarter Mont Martre.
 From the terrace, there is a wonderful view of the town.
 Still, what is specific for Petrovaradin and Novi Sad is a “Drunken clock” on the Clock Tower.
 It is said to be fast in summer, but slow in winter, probably to be always in accordance with time, just like the town that it stands above.

 Petrovaradin Fortress in Novi Sad keeps its memories, as well as the monastery Kovilj.
 There is one of the biggest churches in Vojvodina, dedicated to archangels Mihajlo and Gavrilo, which was built in the XII century, not far away from Petrovaradin.
 Surrounded by the wall, it was built with monastery Manasija as a model.
 In that monastery, the poet Branko Radicevic used to learn what it means to love his country and its people.

 At the foothill of Fruska Gora, there is one more place, full of old memories as well as temptations.
 This little town has in its surroundings, wide Danube, cultivated mountain, rich vineyards, unusual old buildings, and cultural monuments.

 The archbishop Pavle Nenadovic got his reputation, as an architect of the Cathedral from XVIII century, which was decorated by the same mosaic works as it had been done in famous Constantinople St. Sophia Church.
 It was dedicated to St. Nicholas, the protector of navigators and other passengers.